 3. Usability.
-Extent to which intended audiences (e.g., consumers, purchasers, providers, policymakers) can understand the results of the measure and are likely to find them useful for decisionmaking.
+Extent to which intended audiences (e.g., consumers, purchasers, providers, policy makers) can understand the results of the measure and are likely to find them useful for decision making.

-- 3a.
-Demonstration that information produced by the measure is meaningful, understandable, and useful to the intended audience(s) for both public reporting (e.g., focus group, cognitive testing) and informing quality improvement (e.g., quality improvement initiatives).
-An important outcome that may not have an identified improvement strategy still can be useful for informing quality improvement by identifying the need for and stimulating new approaches to improvement. - 3b.
-The measure specifications are harmonized 16 with other measures and are applicable to multiple levels and settings. - 3c.
-Review of existing endorsed measures and measure sets demonstrates that the measure provides a distinctive or additive value to existing NQF-endorsed measures (e.g., provides a more complete picture of quality for a particular condition or aspect of healthcare, is a more valid or efficient way to measure).
+3a.
+Demonstration that information produced by the measure is meaningful, understandable, and useful to the intended audience(s) for both public reporting (e.g., focus group, cognitive testing) and informing quality improvement (e.g., quality improvement initiatives)15.
+An important outcome that may not have an identified improvement strategy still can be useful for informing quality improvement by identifying the need for and stimulating new approaches to improvement.

+3b.
+The measure specifications are harmonized16 with other measures, and are applicable to multiple levels and settings.